bluz71/vim-mistfly-statusline/README.md

 ### g:moonflyDarkStatusLine

-The `g:moonflyDarkStatusLine` option specifies whether to display a dark or light colored statusline.
-By default, a dark statusline will be displayed to match the [moonfly](https://github.com/bluz71/vim-moonfly-colors) theme.
+The `g:moonflyDarkStatusLine` option specifies whether to display a dark or light colored status line.
+By default, a dark status line will be displayed to match the [moonfly](https://github.com/bluz71/vim-moonfly-colors) theme.

-To display a simpler light colored statusline please add the following to your
+To display a simpler light colored status line please add the following to your
 _vimrc_:

 ```viml